Quick Answer

 Understanding Solar Energy

-Solar energy is the radiant light and heat from the sun that can be converted into usable electricity.
-The process is done through various technologies.
-The sun is an unceasing and abundant energy source.
-It radiates more energy in one hour than the entire world population consumes in a year.
-This staggering potential has fueled the development of solar power systems that harness this energy to create a sustainable and renewable source of electricity.
+At its core, solar energy is the radiant light and heat from the sun converted into usable electricity.
+The process relies on technologies developed and standardized by organizations like the U.S. Department of Energy’s Office of Energy Efficiency and Renewable Energy.
+The sun radiates more energy in one hour than the entire world population consumes in a year, a staggering potential that has driven the development of power systems capable of turning that abundance into reliable, renewable electricity.

 Photovoltaic (PV) Technology